Priyesh5/StudentPortal_Mern/README.md

-Note: The schema of some components is referred from Mahesh Sabnis and Rijil Daniel.
+Note: The schema of some components is referred from Mahesh Sabnis.